KediAwatef/KediAwatef/README.md

 ##  About Me:

-I am a recent grad with a bachelor's degree in CS, passionate about exploring the realms of coding, automation, and building robust apps.
+I am a recent grad with a bachelor's degree in CS, passionate about navigating the field of coding, automation, and building robust apps.

 ## What I'm Up To